joshuapowell/static-six/README.md

 # StaticVI (Static Six)

-A flexible, Python based static site generator to assist in your site building and application prototyping projects.
+Static VI is a minimal static site generator to you started building websites and application prototypes.

 ## Getting setup for the first time